-- Smoking is not permitted inside Library facilities or within 10 feet of any door.
+- Smoking tobacco products or using e-cigarettes inside library facilities or within 20’ of any entryway.

 - People, animals or property must not block aisles, doorways, stairways, elevators or ramps.
-Large objects such as carts, bicycles and luggage may not be brought into Library facilities.
-Personal property must be within sight of the owner.
+Large objects such as carts, bicycles and luggage may not be brought into library facilities.
+Library patrons must keep personal belongings with them at all times.

 - Roller skates, scooters, skateboards, bicycles, or other similar devices must not be used on Library property.

-- Library entrance areas shall be used exclusively for entering and exiting the Library and as temporary waiting areas for Library users.
+- Library entrance areas shall be used exclusively for entering and exiting the library and as temporary waiting areas for library patrons.

 - Soliciting money, donations or signatures.

-- Media or commercial photography or filming, without prior permission from the City Librarian.
+- Media or commercial photography or filming, without prior permission from Library Administration.

 - Refusing to leave building and/or library computer during emergency evacuation.

-Persons who violate these Guidelines may receive a warning from the Library staff and/or an opportunity to cease the violation or leave the Library.
-Illegal activity, as well as any willful or repeated violations of these Guidelines or other posted Library regulations (e.g. computer use rules), may result in removal from the facility and/or suspension of Library privileges.
-In addition, where authorized by Federal, State or local law, violations of these Guidelines may also result in arrest.
-Library users who wish to request a reasonable modification of these Guidelines because of a disability or health problem may contact Library staff or may call the Library's Access Service Manager at 415-557-4557.
+Illegal activity, as well as any willful or repeated violations of this Patron Code of Conduct or other posted Library regulations (e.g. computer use rules), may result in removal from the facility and/or suspension of Library privileges.
+In addition, where authorized by Federal, State or local law, violations of this Patron Code of Conduct may also result in arrest.
+For repeated violations, the length of suspension of library service and/or exclusion from library property will be determined by Library Administration.
+Library Administration reserves the right to modify the length of a term for suspension of library privileges based on administrative review and/or the outcome of the formal appeal process.
+Library users who wish to request a reasonable modification of this Patron Code of Conduct because of a disability or health problem may contact Library staff or may call the Library's Access Services Manager at 415-557-4557.